 C6 Beyond the Classroom

 At Capital 6 we believe that learning transcends the boundaries of the classroom environment.
-Although we are proud of our curriculum and the academic success of our students, there is more to Capital 6 life than exams!
-We believe in the all round development of our students, the realisation of their potential and preparation for life beyond school.
+We are proud of our curriculum and the academic success of our students, and there is more to Capital 6 life than academic study.
+We believe in the all-round development of our students, the realisation of their potential and preparation for life in the wider world.

 The Duke of Edinburgh Award